USDA-ARS-GBRU/micrompn/README.rst

 With liquid handling robots and plate reader this method can be baster than conventniona plate counting or spotting for some applications.

-The addition of a fluorescent mmarker gene into a microbe of interest can be used to screen for conditions that alter the growth of a specific microbe in a complex community even when selective media does not work.
+The addition of a fluorescent marker gene into a microbe of interest can be used to screen for conditions that alter the growth of a specific microbe in a complex community even when selective media does not work.